rapidExpedition/theExpeditionarium/rapidExpedition/index.md

 published: true
 ---

-[This page will explain the concept of rapid expedition as well as provide a portle to its many extensions.]
+[This page will explain the concept of rapid expedition as well as provide a portal to its many extensions.]